ops-school/admission-challenge/README.md

 Your code should be as simple as possible.
 Your code should be tested by running "vagrant destroy" and "vagrant up" and see all fixes and tasks are implemented.

+please be aware that we automatically test this assignment, so if it does not work for you when you run the above, the automatic tests will not pass

 After completion please fill up this [form](https://goo.gl/forms/De2fMjDx57cZRl8H2) with all the relevant details